rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 This explanation involves complex networking knowledge, we need your assistance to improve its readability.
 {{% /notice %}}

-When you're deploying RustDesk server on your home network or any other network environment that you will put your RustDesk server and your clients on the **same LAN or behind the same router**, you may notice you are unable to connect to your server through your **Public IP** or **Domain** (Which in theory points to your public IP).
+For more details about NAT Loopback, please check the [Wikipedia](https://en.m.wikipedia.org/wiki/Network_address_translation#NAT_hairpinning) page.

-More details about NAT Loopback, please check [Wikipedia](https://en.m.wikipedia.org/wiki/Network_address_translation#NAT_hairpinning) page.
+When you're deploying RustDesk server on your home network or any other network environment, the RustDesk server and your clients **MUST** be on the **same LAN or behind the same router**, you may notice you are unable to connect to your server through your **Public IP** or **Domain** (Which in theory points to your public IP).
+The self-hosted server is not intended for access outside of the network without additional configuration which is beyond the scope of this explanation.

-Explain this in a simple way:
+## Problem

-For example: Your router's public IP is `8.8.8.8`, the LAN IP of your server is `192.168.11.20` and the domain you desire is `rustdesk.example.com`.
-Router port forwarding is set up to your server behind your LAN (NAT/router).
+In this example we will follow what happens when LAN devices try connecting to `rustdesk.example.com`.
+Assume your router's public IP will be `8.8.8.8`, the LAN IP of your server is `192.168.11.20` and the domain you desire is `rustdesk.example.com`.

-Your client and server are behind the same router, so when your LAN devices connect to `rustdesk.example.com`.
-First, it will query the domain IP, which will be `8.8.8.8`, and connect to this IP.
-Then your router may just **not know** where this connection needs to go, and it will think this connection should go to the router itself, and your connection will fail.
+First, the LAN device will query the router to get the IP for `rustdesk.example.com`, which will be `8.8.8.8` because the router doesn't have an entry in its DNS for `rustdesk.example.com`.
+It will try to establish a connection to this IP assuming you want to connect to the router, not the server.
+However, since the router is not configured to accept that connection, it will not know what to do with that request and the connection will fail.

 ## Solutions
 There are three ways to solve this issue.

 ### 1. Set up NAT Loopback on your router
 You could set up NAT Loopback on your router if you know how to, but setting this requires knowledge of networking.
-Some routers don't have the ability to adjust this setting, so this is not the best option.
+Some routers don't have the ability to adjust this setting, so this is not the best option for everyone.

 {{% notice note %}}
 An article from [MikroTik](https://help.mikrotik.com/docs/display/ROS/NAT#NAT-HairpinNAT) explains this very well.
 You could start learning from here.